-psb_geins - Dense matrix insertion routine

-call psb_geins(m, irw, val, x, desc_a, info,dupl)
+Specified as: a rank one or two array with the ALLOCATABLE attribute, $\,$ psb_geins - Dense matrix insertion routine call psb_geins(m, irw, val, x, desc_a, info,dupl)

 m Number of rows in val to be inserted.
-Scope:local.
-Type:required.
-Intent: in.
-Specified as: an integer value.

 irw Indices of the rows to be inserted.
 Specifically, row i of val will be inserted into the local row corresponding to the global row index irw(i).
-Scope:local.

-Type:required.

-Intent: in.

 Specified as: an integer array.

 val the dense submatrix to be inserted.

-Scope:local.

-Type:required.

-Intent: in.

 Specified as: a rank 1 or 2 array.
 Specified as: an integer value.